 It’s no secret that I’ve been on team pumpkin for years (check out all these pumpkin recipes).
 After indulging in these gluten free Caramel Apple Cheesecake Bars, I could be swayed to vote for all things apple.

 The crisp crust and crumble topping are loaded with gluten free oats, brown sugar, and pecans.
 Add to that a layer of smooth cream cheese, a layer of chopped apples seasoned with cinnamon and nutmeg, and top it all with a drizzle of caramel sauce, and you have the perfect fall dessert.

 You can use store-bought caramel sauce, or you can do homemade.
-I’ve made THIS recipe numerous times over the past few years (just omit the salt), usually as part of an ice cream sundae gift pack for the kid’s teachers.
-Once you’ve had that, it’s hard to enjoy the store-bought topping. 😉
+I’ve made this recipe for caramel sauce numerous times over the past few years (just omit the salt).
+Once you’ve had that, it’s hard to enjoy the store-bought topping.

 Gluten Free Caramel Apple Cheesecake Bars recipe:

 - 1/2 cup (110 g) brown sugar, packed

 - 1 1/2 cups (150 g) gluten free Quick Cook Oats